pikvm/pikvm/pages/gpio.md

 # GPIO
 [GPIO (general-purpose input/output)](https://en.wikipedia.org/wiki/General-purpose_input/output) is a series of digital interfaces that can be used to connect relays, LEDs, sensors, and other components.

-:exclamation: **Note**: Using GPIO on a Pi-KVM was designed as a feature for advanced users, so please familiarize yourself with the topic to make sure you understand how to use use it before setting it up.
+:exclamation: Note: Using GPIO on a Pi-KVM was designed as a feature for advanced users, so please familiarize yourself with the topic to make sure you understand how to use use it before setting it up.
 Otherwise you might damage your Raspberry Pi or components.

 When talking about Pi-KVM and GPIO it refers not solely to the [physical interface of the Raspberry Pi](https://www.raspberrypi.org/documentation/usage/gpio), but also to various plugins (for example, for [USB relays](http://vusb.wikidot.com/project:driver-less-usb-relays-hid-interface)) that can also be used transparently by emulating an abstract GPIO API.